-Keep Your HVAC’s Fan Running
+Keep Your HVA Fan Running

 Lots of people keep their HVAC fan set to “Auto” and think this means the fan will only run when it’s needed.
-What really happens is that the fan only runs when the heating or cooling kicks on.
+What happens is that the fan only runs when the heating or cooling kicks on.
 By putting your fan in the “On” position, you can help keep heated and cooled air circulating through your home constantly and, therefore, keep the temperature more uniform throughout your house.

 Check Your Home and Your Ducts for Leaks

 For ducts that have leaks or holes in them, they could spell trouble for your HVAC system.
-They’ll have to operate harder to do their job, and some rooms could end up hotter or colder than other rooms.
+They’ll have to operate harder to do their job, and some rooms could end up hotter or colder than others rooms.
 The same is true for air leaks near windows and doors in certain rooms.
-Luckily, repairing most air leaks is is fairly easy.
+Luckily, repairing most air leaks is fairly easy.

 Consider a Zoning System

-Another thing you can do to improve how evenly your home is heated and cooled is have your existing HVAC system zoned.
-It’s definitely more of a long-term project and a greater investment than other methods of heating and cooling your home evenly, but it gives you ultimate control.
+Another thing you can do to improve how evenly your home is heated and cooled is to have your existing HVAC system zoned.
+It’s more of a long-term project and a greater investment than other methods of heating and cooling your home evenly, but it gives you ultimate control.
 If you are interested in more information about zoning options for your home, Air Houston Mechanical LLC can help.